BarnJoey/seeddms_oidc/README.md

 <img src="https://github.com/user-attachments/assets/965ec358-3dd9-49a1-abac-90f86083ab6f" width=75%>

+# Notes
 this will get you logged in. refer to the original OIDC extension for configuring role / group mappings.

+this implementation is extremely rough and skips basically all checksumming / security features which would make it vulnerable to many kinds of attacks. **don't use in a public facing production environment!**.